buddhist-uni/buddhist-uni.github.io/_content/av/why-science-says-buddhism-is-true_wright-robert.md

 journal: tricycle
 ---

-In which an American expresses his ambivalence about calling himself a Buddhist despite his belief in its therapeutic and spiritual power: a common reaction among Westerners exposed to Buddhist practices.
+In which an American expresses his ambivalence about calling himself a Buddhist despite his belief in its therapeutic and even spiritual power: a common reaction among Westerners exposed to Buddhist practices.